Can Dogs Dehydrate

 Where System-level Wellness Support Fits into the Story

-So where does a daily wellness product fit into a topic that sometimes requires urgent medical care?
-It fits in the space before the crisis: supporting the systems that help a dog stay resilient when life gets hot, busy, or a little unpredictable.
-Hydration is a moment-to-moment need, but resilience is built over time.
+So where does a daily wellness product fit into a topic that can require urgent care?
+Not as a substitute for water, electrolytes, or veterinary fluids, it fits in the space before a crisis, supporting the systems that help a dog stay resilient when life gets hot, busy, or unpredictable.
+Hydration is a moment-to-moment need; resilience is built over time.

 A Clear Decision Framework for Concerned Pet Parents